7x5rg/piracy-wiki/README.md

 ## 🎮 Games
 [⬆️](https://github.com/7x5rg/piracy-wiki/tree/main#-table-of-contents) \
-When pirating videogames (just like software) there is a higer chance you will find viruses.
-Therefore I have only included sites that I have had good experiences with.
-And SteamUnlocked \
-Again please be careful.
+Again please be careful of viruses.
 If possible use DODI or FatGirl repacks.
-The are curated and will therefore almost never contain ewwy ew stuff.
+They are curated and will therefore almost never contain ewwwy eww stuff.

 ### Browser gaming
 [Play Retro Games Online](https://www.playretrogames.com) \